Hio wants to put networking events back on your remote-only calendars – TechCrunch

-The Center for Disease Control (CDC) guidelines and the COVID-19 pandemic has surged event cancellations across the country.
+The Centers for Disease Control and Prevention (CDC) guidelines and the COVID-19 pandemic has surged event cancellations across the country.
 Tech workforces have found ways to stay productive: back-to-back Zoom calls, work-from-home happy hours and more Twitter threads than anyone asked for.

 But Jason Craparo, the founder of events platform Hio, wants to put organic, face-to-face networking back on your calendar — in a socially distant, yet compliant, way.